bixb922/crank-organ/doc-software/README.md

    MC[microcontroller]-->|WiFi| AP --> I[Internet]

 ```
-* Option 3: This is the fallback option and the option used the first time to configure the microcontroller.
+* Option 3: This is the fallback option and the option used the first time to configure the microcontroller and can be used in case of problems.
 The microcontroller publishes a Access Point where you can connect.
 You connect to that Access Point just like you connect to your home router, but there is no internet available through the microcontroller.
 For power saving reasons, this option is made available during 2 minutes after power on, or until one of the first two options have made a successful connection.
 This option is useful if you want to connect from a cell phone where you haven't set up an access point (such as a borrowed cell phone one).
 Be aware that while connected, you won't have internet access available on the phone, unlike options 1 and 2.

 ```mermaid
 flowchart LR